4.8. Descriptor DPA4 PyTorch#

 }

-DPA4/SeZM also has an experimental direct-force denoising mode selected by:
+DPA4/SeZM has an experimental direct-force denoising head:

 {